dapr/docs/daprdocs/content/en/operations/support/support-versioning.md

 Samples and examples in SDKs version with that repo.

 ## Components
-Components are implemented in a component-contrib repository and follow a `MAJOR` versioning scheme.
+Components are implemented in the components-contrib repository and follow a `MAJOR` versioning scheme.
 The version for components adheres to major versions (vX), as patches and non-breaking changes are added to the latest major version.
 The version is incremented when there’s a non-backwards compatible change in a component interface, for example, changing an existing method in the State Store interface.

 The [components-contrib](https://github.com/dapr/components-contrib/) repo release is a flat version across all components inside.
 That is, a version for the components-contrib repo release is made up of all the schemas for the components inside it.
 A new version of Dapr does not mean there is a new release of components-contrib if there are no component changes.